sinkswim/zapper/README.md

 # Zapper
-Alien shooter game using an unassuming vanilla stack (HTML, CSS, Javascript, PHP, MySQL) to be run on a traditional Apache server.
+Alien shooter game using an unassuming vanilla stack (HTML 4, CSS, Javascript, PHP 8, MySQL) which can be quickly set up and run on a XAMPP/LAMP server.